 Answer: Sandra should not make the payment and report the request from the government official to her manager and the Compliance department.
-The payment is highly suspicious as it was requested in cash, doesn't seem to be a normal fee and most likely qualifies as a facilitation payment.
-We want to get the job done but only if we Do The Right Things Right and paying bribes does not allow us to do that.
+The payment is highly suspicious as it was requested in cash, doesn't seem to be a normal fee and most likely qualifies as a facilitation payment or even perceived as a bribe.
+We want to get the job done but only if we Do The Right Things Right and paying facilitation payment or bribes is not just inappropriate but may even constitute a criminal act.